stardandev/explorblocks-ether/README.md

 https://explor-blocks.netlify.app/

-## Features
+## Functionality

--Users can explore the latest 10 blocks
+- Users can explore the latest 10 blocks

--Users can check the transactions for the block
+- Users can check the transactions for the block

--Users can see the detailed transaction and filter the transactions by address or amount
+- Users can see the detailed transaction and filter the transactions by address or amount

+## How to run this project

+- `npm install` or `yarn` (This command will install all the required packages)
+- `npm run start` or `yarn start`(This command will run the project, you can check the project on http://localhost:3000)

-## Available Scripts
+## Used Libraries

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+react.js
+web3
+antdesign